 Different models are available depending on their capacity:

 - Envidest MVR FF 30-2500, from 30 L/h to 2500 L/h

-The equipment has vertical type boilers in AISI 316-L with an integrated centrifugal separator, a pre-heat exchanger with counter flow plates to cool the distilled steam while at the same time preheating the incoming wastewater.
-They are equipped with a vacuum blower pump, a Root type vapor compressor and a double-ended centrifugal pump with closed cooling system to produce the forced circulation of the fluid to be treated.
+The equipment has vertical type boilers built in AISI 316-L with an integrated centrifugal separator and a pre-heat exchanger with counter flow plates to cool the distilled steam while at the same time preheating the incoming wastewater.
+They are equipped with a vacuum blower pump, a root type vapor compressor and a double-ended centrifugal pump with closed cooling system to produce the forced circulation of the fluid to be treated.

 The falling film system produces a layer of fluid which slides on the inner surface of the exchanger providing instant evaporation; it reduces fouling of the heat exchanger and eliminates foaming.
 In addition, the concentrate is discharged with the same pump.